 I knew the road ahead could be long and rough.
 With a full-time job, daily 2 hour commute and four-legged child at home ~ I couldn’t maintain the servitude I had signed up for in our coffee shop.
 Yet, I was driving right past so something told me to go in and resign my post in person.

 What I didn’t expect when I walked in was to be immediately identified as being in crisis mode.
 Ladies that care for me quickly saw that I was not myself… AT ALL.
 They soon found the leader of the coffee teams and she came to talk with me.

-Until that moment, I didn’t know her mom was also struggling with dementia.
-It became a turning point in my acceptance….
-I was not alone.
+Until that moment, I didn’t know her mom was battling dementia.
+It became a turning point in my acceptance…. everyone has to face hard struggled as their parents age.
 Frankly, I also felt a bit selfish for not knowing more about her.
 We both began to cry, lean on each other physically and shower kind words on each other.
 We really needed to pray, prayers that others will hear…. something I struggle with big-time!

 Surrender to the Holy Spirit and an open profession of struggle are both big stumbling blocks for me… we’re all supposed to hold it together and be strong, right?
 WRONG.
 It couldn’t be more wrong to think that.
 EVERYONE, read that again, dear friend…everyone struggles.

 It wasn’t just me and the leader, it became a circle of 8 ladies arm in arm in complete support of one another.
 The leader started to pray and couldn’t come up with the words right away, so I took over and began to just speak life, healing and strength over every woman in that circle.
 Eyes were closed, but hearts were open as the words began to flow.
 Our team leader took back over, finished the prayer specifically for me and what I saw when I opened my eyes is a vision I don’t want to forget.